dstroud/dreamsequence/README.md

 - Run a MIDI keyboard into the harmonizer for a delightfully bizarre experience wherein nothing is as it should be but everything feels just right

 If you'd like to learn more about exactly _how_ Dreamsequence works, the following sections should sort you out.
 If you're more of a the skim-the-manual type, I'd suggest jumping right to the [Grid interface](https://github.com/dstroud/dreamsequence/edit/main/README.md#grid-interface) and keep the [Norns interface](https://github.com/dstroud/dreamsequence/edit/main/README.md#norns-interface) part of this read-me handy for reference.

+NOTE: Dreamsequence 1.1 suppports saving/loading of parameters, patterns, arrangement, and events through the system Parameters>>Pset menu.
+Data is stored in /home/we/dust/data/dreamsequence/*pset no*.
+BEWARE: SAVES ARE DEFINITELY GOING TO BREAK AS FUTURE UPDATES COME OUT.
+More work is needed to restructure the existing data to be more future-proof and I figured I’d get *something* out in the meantime.
+Basically, this is good for saving your state between updates but isn’t a way to archive your songs.
+Thanks for your understanding.

 ### Grid-based chord sequencer
 - Create up to 4 chord patterns (A, B, C, D) by entering a pattern on Grid (or by using the procedural chord progression Generator).